 How To Do

-2. Keeping your upper arms close to your head, raise the dumbbell above your head.
+- Keep your upper arms close to your head as you raise the dumbbell above your head.

-3. The upper arms should remain stationary, and the movement comes only from the forearms.
-You should feel a large stretch through the triceps.
+- The upper arm should remain stationary, and movement should only come from the forearms.

-4. When the elbows have reached their maximum range of motion, reverse the movement by pushing up through the triceps and extending the arms back to the starting position.
+- When the elbows have reached their maximum range of motion, reverse the movement and extend the arms back to the starting position.

 Tips

-• The chin should remain parallel to the floor and the core braced throughout the duration of the exercise.
+- The chin should remain parallel to the floor, and the core should be braced throughout the duration of the exercise.

 Read More: 10 Best Triceps Workout with Dumbbells for mass & Strength